ttinoco/PFNET.py/docs/networks.rst

 The output of variable generators in a network is subject to random variations that can be correlated, especially for devices that are "nearby".
 The method :func:`create_var_generators_P_sigma() <pfnet.Network.create_var_generators_P_sigma>` of the |Network| class allows constructing a covariance matrix for these variations based on a "correlation distance" ``N`` and a given correlation coefficient.
 The cross-covariance between the variation of any two devices that are connected to buses that are at most ``N`` branches away from each other is set such that it is consistent with the given correlation coefficient.
 For other devices, the cross-covariance is set to zero.

-Lastly, since many power network input files do not have variable generator information, these devices can be manually added to a network using the :func:`add_var_generators() <pfnet.Network.add_var_generators>` method of the |Network| class.
+Lastly, since many power network input files do not have variable generator information, these devices can be conveniently added to a network using the :func:`add_var_generators_from_parameters() <pfnet.Network.add_var_generators_from_parameters>` method of the |Network| class.

 More information about network variable generators can be found in the :ref:`API reference <ref_vargen>`.